As always, it is up to the parent/guardian to decide if they feel comfortable sending their child to school. We support and respect your decision.

 The decision to close a school due to a power outage is made on a case-by-case basis, taking all factors into careful consideration.
 SD62 schools will do its best to be open for students and staff on all prescribed school days to provide duty of care.
 The safety of students and staff is our first priority.
 Circumstances like snow, flooding, power outage and more could cause disruption to a normal school day.
 During times like these, the decision to close schools or cancel school buses will be made by the Superintendent.

-In all cases below, announcements will be made to parents, students and staff as close to 6:30 a.m. as possible via one or more of the following:
+In all cases below, announcements will be made to parents, students and staff as close to 6:30 a.m. as possible via this website and one or more of the following:

 School closure during school hours